Year 10 Admissions Policy

 - payment of non-refundable application fees

-- Parent and applicant signatures acknowledging that these guidelines have been read, understood and accepted.
+- Parent acknowledgement that these guidelines have been read, understood and accepted.

 All students’ applications will be acknowledged on receipt and any incomplete information/documentation will be requested before progressing the application through the selective entry process.
 Incomplete applications will not be progressed to the interview stages.